Cleveland Clinic logo

 You’ll probably have a lot of questions and concerns.
 Your first visit with your surgical oncologist is a good opportunity to ask questions like:

-• What’s the goal of this surgery?
+• What’s the success rate of surgery?

 • Will I need more than one surgery?